yoshuawuyts/rust-for-js-peeps/README.md

 - `$ cargo`: `cargo` is to Rust, what `npm` is to Node.
 It builds, compiles, installs and more.
 Getting to know `cargo` well is usually time well-spent!

-## Cargo-edit
+## Installing packages

 [`cargo-edit`](https://github.com/killercup/cargo-edit) provides essential
 extensions to `cargo`.
-In particular: it allows you to run `cargo add` which works somewhat similar to `npm install`.
+In particular: it allows you to run `cargo add` which works similar to `npm install`.
+In rust-lingo, "packages" are called "crates".

-Importantly: `cargo install` works similar to `npm install -g`.
+`cargo install` works similar to `npm install -g`.
 And when you run `cargo add` only your `Cargo.toml` file (Rust's `package.json` file) is updated with the right versions.
 Run `cargo build` or `cargo check` to actually download and compile dependencies.